ThatsVie/atlas-react-state-intro/README.md

 </details>

 <details>
   <summary>3.
-Updated the Site Name (Optional):</summary>
+Updated the Site Name:</summary>

-  - Changed the site name to the format `atlas-react-state-VP` for better identification.
+  - Changed the site name to the format `atlas-react-state-vp` for better identification.
 </details>

 <details>